Zoom meetings, emails, competency-based assessments, welcome to the world of online learning!

 It’s quite the learning curve if you aren’t accustomed to it.

 Thankfully, online learning isn’t anything new!
-At VLACS, we have been serving thousands of students with a personalized, relationship-focused education for the past thirteen years.
+At VLACS, we have been serving thousands of students with a personalized, relationship-focused education for over fifteen years.
 These students have customized their education and gained the knowledge for a lifetime, and you can too!

 As you embark on this new journey, don’t let your worries discourage you from enjoying your experience.
 Online learning isn’t just about finding a temporary solution.
 It’s about learning on your own terms, gaining essential life skills, forming lasting connections, and having access to infinite opportunities.